 Nielsen, M. K., Slade, L., Levy, J. P., & Holmes, A. (2015).
 Inclined to see it your way: Do altercentric intrusion effects in visual perspective taking reflect an intrinsically social process?
 The Quarterly Journal of Experimental Psychology, 68, 1931-1951.

 Skripkauskaite, S., Slade, L., & Mayer, J. (submitted).
 Brief Report: Atypical Hierarchical Processing Does Not Persist to Adulthood in High-Functioning Autistic Individuals.

-Dunkeld, C., Wright, M. L, Banerjee, R. A., Easterbrook, M. J. , & Slade, L. (submitted).
+Dunkeld, C., Wright, M. L, Banerjee, R. A., Easterbrook, M. J. , & Slade, L. (under revision).
 Media exposure, consumer culture values, and lower well-being among preadolescent children: The mediating role of consumer-focused coping strategies.